aspose-tasks/Aspose.Tasks-Documentation/net/getting-started/product-overview/_index.md

 If you have an issue, follow these simple steps to make sure it is resolved efficiently:

 - Make sure you use the latest version of the product before reporting an issue.
-- Have a look through the [forums](http://www.aspose.com/community/forums/default.aspx), this documentation Wiki and the [API Reference](/pages/createpage.action?spaceKey=tasksnet&title=Aspose.Tasks+for+.NET+API+Reference&linkCreation=true&fromPageId=16286444) before reporting an issue.
+- Have a look through the [forums](http://www.aspose.com/community/forums/default.aspx), this documentation Wiki and the [API Reference](https://apireference.aspose.com/tasks/net) before reporting an issue.
 Your question may already have an answer.
 - When reporting an issue, please include the original document and possibly a fragment of your code that causes the problem.
 If you need to attach multiple files, zip them into one.
-It is safe to attach your documents in the forums since only you and Aspose's developers have access to attached files.
+It is safe to attach your documents in the forums since only you and Aspose's developers have access to the attached files.
 - Please try to report one issue per thread.
 If you have another issue, report it in a separate thread.

 Aspose does not provide technical support over the phone.
 Phone support is only available for sales and purchase questions.